fadado/jqt/docs/content/home.md

 ## _jqt_

 To write _jq_ scripts using strings with interpolations is not the idea we have for a template language.
-We need some syntactic sugar, and this is provided to you by
+We need some syntactic sugar, and this is provided by
 _jqt_: you write templates in a very fashionable style, the templates are translated into a _jq_ script and then `jq` is feed with the created script and some content and data in [JSON][JSON] format&hellip; and the magic is done!